Queen Anne's Gate

 Queen Anne’s Gate is a street in Westminster, London.
 Many of the buildings are Grade I listed, known for their Queen Anne architecture.
 Simon Bradley and Nikolaus Pevsner described the Gate’s early 18th century houses as “the best of their kind in London.”
-The street’s proximity to the Palace of Westminster made it a popular residential area for politicians; Lord Palmerston was born at No. 20 while Sir Edward Grey and Lord Haldane, prominent members of H. H. Asquith’s Cabinet, were near neighbours at Nos.
+The street’s proximity to the Palace of Westminster made it a popular residential area for politicians; Lord Palmerston was born at No. 20 while Sir Edward Grey and Lord Haldane, senior members of H. H. Asquith’s Cabinet, were near neighbours at Nos.
 3 and 28 respectively.
 Other prominent residents included the philosopher John Stuart Mill at No. 40, Mansfield Smith-Cumming, the founder of MI6 at No. 21, and Admiral “Jacky” Fisher at No. 16.

 Location

 Queen Anne’s Gate runs from Old Queen Street in the east to a cul-de-sac in the west.
 It runs parallel with Birdcage Walk to the north and Petty France, Broadway and Tothill Street to the south.
 Carteret Street joins Queen Anne’s Gate on its southern side.